Blog

 However, to maintain this protection, the LLC must be treated as a distinct entity.
 This means separate bank accounts, dedicated crypto wallets, and clear financial records.
 Otherwise, courts may disregard the LLC structure, leaving personal assets exposed.

-2. Easier Ownership Transfers
+2. Simplifying Ownership Transfers

 3. Shared Ownership Structure